JCMexplains/writing-for-success-2023/textbook.md

 ### Commonly Confused Words

-Some words in English cause trouble because they sound or look the same as others words.
+Some words in English cause trouble because they sound or look the same as other words.
 These words are called
 commonly confused words.
 For example, read aloud the following sentences containing the commonly confused words *new* and *knew*: